 Some answers to commonly asked questions about tenders

-Tender is a form of marketing and selling a property through intensive advertising media designed to capture the maximum attention of customers within a set time frame.
+A tender is a form of selling property through advertising media designed to capture the maximum attention of customers within a set time frame.
 The process is a private and confidential means of purchasing/selling real estate to determine the true market value of the property at that time.

-Can I submit a tender if I have to arrange finance?
+Can someone submit a tender if they have to arrange finance?

-Can I submit a tender if I have a house to sell?
+Can someone submit a tender if they have a house to sell?

 Yes.
 There are three options:

 They may make a tender conditional on the sale of their property.

 If they are in a sound financial position they can arrange a bridging loan to cover any delay in settling their property.
 They may offer on an unconditional basis but with a longer settlement date giving them time to sell and settle their property.